-The Funding Board is made up of UCLA Residential Life professional and student staff members and Resident Government Council Treasurers, or their proxies, who oversee the management of Residential Life’s event funds (a supplemental source).
+Residential Life has a Funding and Advisory Board, made up of UCLA Residential Life Resident Government Council Presidents and Treasurers who oversee the management of Residential Life’s event funds (a supplemental source).

 Who may apply for funding?